isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution626.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+MuRho Inventory Management System - MuRho Inventory Management System - SaaS with hardware starter pack

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Inventory Management System

 ### Contact Information
-MuRho Pte Ltd <br>www.murho.com.sg<br>Email:sales@murho.com.sg<br>Tel:+65 6289 3802
+5000

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.